dotnet/iot/src/devices/Servo/samples/README.md

 servo.Angle = 120;
 ```

 Here is a full example.
-In this example, the servomotor from its 2 extrems positions every second:
+In this example, the servomotor from its 2 extrems positions every second.

+Note that we setup a maximum angle of 100.
+So setting the angle to 100 will move the servo to its maximum turned position.
+And setting it to 0 will turn it to its minimum rotation one.

 ```csharp
 using System;